Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 22.24.31 UTC
+- WIB: Minggu, 2 Maret 2025 23.29.03 UTC
-- WITA: Minggu, 2 Maret 2025 23.24.31 UTC
+- WITA: Senin, 3 Maret 2025 00.29.03 UTC
-- WIT: Senin, 3 Maret 2025 00.24.31 UTC
+- WIT: Senin, 3 Maret 2025 01.29.03 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: motivational
+Kategori: technology